smaurice101/readthedocs/docs/source/docker.rst

 TML Solution Studio (TSS) Container
 ======================================

 Before you can build TML solutions, you will need to run the TSS container for your OS.
+The TSS builds your TML solutions.

 .. list-table::